christianuhlcc/protocol-shootout/README.md

 # Serialization Protocols: a shootout
 The Protocol Shootout Talk with sample code and the slides

+## Abstract

+Decoupled applications exchange messages – between JVMs, over the network or via messaging systems like Kafka, Pub/Sub and Kinesis.
+Therefore messages are everywhere – sometimes they live for milliseconds, sometimes they get persisted for years.
+When the types of these messages start to evolve and the applications change at different speed, things get complicated: serialization protocols can help us with that!

+In this talk we will compare the current biggest players of the serialization world:
+Protocol Buffers (Protobuf), Avro, Thrift and Kryo.
+We will compare out their inner workings and different desing decisions.
+We’ll see how integration in the Scala and sbt ecosystem works, what schema evolution is and how we deal with it and only a brief bit about performance.
+Bonus points are awarded for portability to other platforms, maturity and community activity.
+Afterwards you’ll have a solid base to decide which serialization framework is the right one for you.
+Expect lots of code samples!

 ## videos
 Recordings of the talk:
 https://www.youtube.com/watch?v=xrKbBmHCsho&index=17&list=PLLMLOC3WM2r6-113dYofBD3szljuVpESO